 At the delivery of animals, feed and other goods to the farm, steps must be taken to protect against possible infection.
 The driver and the vehicle must not enter the herd area without the owner's permission.
-The driver is not permitted to enter the stable in connection with the delivery of pigs and sows.
+The driver must refuse to drive animals that are not suitable for transport.